twilio-professional-services/plugin-flex-outbound-dialpad/README.md

 # plugin-flex-outbound-dialpad

 This plugin is intended to demonstrate how to make outbound calls from [Twilio Flex](https://www.twilio.com/flex) that use the native call orchestration so the inbound call features such as supervisor monitoring as well as cold and warm transfer, also work for outbound calls.
-This plugin also provides the ability to perform external conferencing which leverages the work on [this project](https://github.com/trogers-twilio/plugin-external-conference-warm-transfer)
+This plugin also provides the ability to perform external conferencing.

 # NOTICE